NeedlessPage819/plan/README.md

      }
      ```

+---

 ### Step 2: Screen Capture

 1. **Capture the Screen**
-   - Add a method to capture the screen as a `Bitmap`:
+   - Add a method to capture the screen and return a `Bitmap`:
      ```csharp
      using System.Drawing;
      using System.Drawing.Imaging;